Easy Mini Gingerbread Bundt Cakes

 Making Gingerbread In Bundt Cases

-To make sure they would work for mini silicone bundts, I altered the recipe slightly, so rest assured, these will work out great.
+To make sure they would work for mini silicone bundts, I altered my gingerbread cake recipe slightly, so rest assured, these will work out great.

 Make Anytime Of The Year